ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ```

 The following code sample demonstrates a synchronous Subscriber that _pulls_ items one by one and logs received events.
-The comments show which code fragments are responsible for implementing which rules of the Reactive Streams specification.
 This synchronous Subscriber executes its methods onSubscribe, onNext, onError, onComplete in a Publisher’s thread.
 The GitHub repository also has blackbox and whitebox unit tests to verify that this Subscriber meets the specification using its TCK.

 ```